jean-pierreBoth/annembed/README.md

 ## Results

-Timings are given for a 8-core i7 @2.3 Ghz laptop with 64Gb memory.
+Timings are given for a 24-core (32 threads) i9 laptop with 64Gb memory.

 ### Embedder examples